chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-11-24-group-posts-by-year-with-nunjucks-in-eleventy/index.md

 ---
 title: "Grouping posts by year with Nunjucks in Eleventy"
-summary: "Group by year in a clear and readable manner"
+summary: "Group by year in a clear and readable manner."
 tags:
     - eleventy
     - nunjucks